 About our School

-Set within the rural Leicestershire countryside between Lutterworth and Hinckley, Claybrooke Primary School is a small village school that serves the village of Claybrooke and the surrounding area.
+Set within the rural Leicestershire countryside between Lutterworth and Hinckley, Claybrooke Primary School is a small school that serves the villages of Claybrooke Magna and Claybrooke Parva and the surrounding area.
 Built in 1814, the school is set in attractive grounds with a large field and a spinney.
 The main building is Victorian and over the last few years we have completed several building projects to further expand the school accommodation to include a new classroom, first aid room, Head’s office, office, entrance and staff room.

 We are fortunate enough to have a separate hall that we use for PE, assemblies and the provision of school dinners.
 The school also benefits from having its own swimming pool which is open between May and October.

 Claybrooke Primary School is a voluntary controlled school linked to the Marc Smith Charity, who were instrumental in establishing the school in 1813, but we are not linked to any one particular religious denomination.

 Our school caters for children aged 4-11 years and our catchment area includes Claybrooke Parva, Claybrooke Magna, High Cross and Wibtoft, although we do also have many children from “out of catchment”.
-Children join us in the Autumn term following their 4th birthday and the majority will transfer to Lutterworth High School once they leave us at the age of 11 years of age.
+Children join us in the Autumn term following their 4th birthday and the majority will transfer to Lutterworth High School or Lutterworth College once they leave us at the age of 11 years of age.

-We currently have 82 children in school, split between 4 mixed age classes.
+Our children are split between 3 mixed age classes.
 Class organisation is flexible and variable each year due to fluctuating numbers in year groups, with the decision on class arrangements being made during the summer term.

 We provide a wide range of curricular and extra-curricular activities including cross country, football, netball, cricket, rugby, multi-sports, cooking, chess, eco and newspaper clubs - though not all at the same time!